drwalton/drwalton.github.io/index.markdown

 [\[Short Paper\]](https://vr.cs.ucl.ac.uk/wp-content/uploads/sites/24/2022/03/Metameric__Light_Fields_Poster.pdf)
 [\[Teaser Video\]](https://www.youtube.com/watch?v=uCWhjDCPIWY)

-This work extends the metamer generation to 3D light fields.
+This work extends metamer generation to 3D light fields.
 These present some unique challenges when trying to create metamers with coherent, convincing motion in the periphery.
 We show how these light field metamers can be generated, and explore how they can be efficiently compressed.

 <a href="images/metaholo.jpg">
 <img align="left" src="images/metaholo.jpg" width=100 hspace=10>